Primary and secondary education

 Attestation du Baccalauréat

-- lettres modernes (modern languages); or
+- lettres modernes (modern languages);

 - sciences expérimentales (natural sciences);

-- sciences mathématiques (mathematics);
+- sciences mathématiques (mathematics).

 - Admission requirements: a Brevet d’Enseignement Collégial (BEC), the lower secondary education diploma.